Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

   **Head of Training Unit**

-  **Note:** \* When evaluating at level B, unlike before, the PhD student\'s thesis\'s complete addition does not need to be sent back to the independent reviewer for comments.
-The independent reviewer\'s comments and the PhD student\'s comments on acceptance, correction, addition and explanation will be sent to the members of the Thesis Evaluation Council along with the thesis and the PhD student will explain and explain the acceptance and correction of the thesis according to the independent reviewer\'s comments at the Council meeting.
+  **Note:** * When evaluating at level B, unlike before, the PhD student's thesis's complete addition does not need to be sent back to the independent reviewer for comments.
+The independent reviewer's comments and the PhD student's comments on acceptance, correction, addition and explanation will be sent to the members of the Thesis Evaluation Council along with the thesis and the PhD student will explain and explain the acceptance and correction of the thesis according to the independent reviewer's comments at the Council meeting.
 The Council will base on that content to evaluate.
-  \* The comments are typed and printed from the computer on A4 paper, no need for the agency\'s confirmation stamp.
+  * The comments are typed and printed from the computer on A4 paper, no need for the agency's confirmation stamp.
 One comment is signed and full name is clearly stated at the end.
-The second comment is unsigned and full name is not stated. \* The thesis, thesis summary and published works do not need to be returned, unless the independent reviewer has comments or corrections recorded on the thesis, thesis summary to be sent back to the PhD student.
+The second comment is unsigned and full name is not stated. * The thesis, thesis summary and published works do not need to be returned, unless the independent reviewer has comments or corrections recorded on the thesis, thesis summary to be sent back to the PhD student.
   ----------------------------------------------------------------------------